-Emperors and kings, from Frederick the Great of Prussia to King Louis Phillipe of France all vied for their share.
+Emperors and kings, from Frederick the Great of Prussia to Louis Phillipe (King of the French) all vied for their share.
 Charles Dickens celebrated it in Edwin Drood, Jane Austen's character recommended it as a cure for a broken heart to heroine Marianne Dashwood in Sense and Sensibility and Charles Baudelaire compared Constantia wine to his lover‘s lips in his most famous volume of poems, Les Fleurs du Mal.
-Before his death in 1821, Napoleon had 30 bottles a month shipped over to St Helena to ease his exile.

 These wines were all produced and bottled in the famous Cloete Cellar.
 Simon van der Stel’s magnificent Homestead and the impressive Cloete Cellar still stand today and form part of the farm Groot Constantia, a national monument and still a fully functional wine estate.

-- In 1859 disaster struck in the form of the wine disease "Oidium Tuckeri", popularly known as powdery mildew.
-Jacob's oldest son Hendrik treated the vines with sulphur and partly succeeded in combatting the disease.
+- In 1859 disaster struck in the form of the wine disease "Oidium Tuckeri" commonly known as powdery mildew.
+Jacob Cloete's oldest son Hendrik treated the vines with sulphur and partly succeeded in combatting the disease.

 - Phylloxera is a root louse that attacks the “vitis vinifera” grapevines, eventually causing their death.
 A massive infestation of Phylloxera took place in Europe and America at the same time, destroying millions of acres of grapevines.
 During the plague it was discovered that America's “vitis labrusca” grapevines were immune to Phylloxera.
 From that time onwards most “vitis vinifera” grapevines have been grafted onto “vitis labrusca” roots making the vinifera vines highly resistant to Phylloxera.

-- By 1872 Jacob Pieter was bankrupt and could no longer meet his obligations.
+- By 1872 Jacob Cloete was bankrupt and could no longer meet his obligations.
 He appeared in the Cape Supreme Court and was declared insolvent.
-Groot Constantia however was to remain in his estate until 1885.
 Jacob left the farm and went to live in Plumstead where he died in 1875.
 He was buried in the Groot Constantia graveyard.
+Groot Constantia however was to remain in his estate until 1885.

 - Henry returned from Europe and it was decided to sell Groot Constantia by auction.
-On 1st October 1885 the Cape Government became the new owner, having bought the farm for a mere £5,275.
-When compared to the amount of £18,750 paid in 1824, the sad state of the vines on the farm was evident.
+On the 1st of October 1885 the Cape Government became the new owner, having bought the farm for a mere £5,275.
+When compared to the amount of £18,750 paid in 1824, the sad state of the vines on the farm is evident.

 - Just before Christmas 1925 a fire gutted the historic farmstead.
 This probably saved Groot Constantia because the government was forced to take a fresh look at the estate.
 The house was restored under the chairmanship of the architect Franklin Kendall.
 Alfred de Pass, from 1927 until his death in 1952, donated and bought objects for the Manor house and refurbished it.